xapian/xapian-gsoc-proposal/proposal.rst

 **Please note any uncertainties or aspects which depend on further research or investigation.**

+We still assume independance in calculating the estimates.
 I am still not sure if we can come up with better approach.
-Or how better the result would be for approach using the first and last doc ids

 **How useful will your results be when not everything works out exactly as planned?**